 After laying the sod blocks, I applied three coats of cob — a clay and straw mixture — to the sod walls.
 Cob is wonderful stuff and can be molded into any shape imaginable, so I had a lot of fun being artistic.
-Now here I am in my home, which is about 200 square feet and looks like the hobbit houses that J.R.R.
-Tolkien wrote about in The Lord of the Rings.
+Now here I am in my home, which is about 200 square feet and does in fact look very much like the hobbit houses from J.R.R.
+Tolkien’s The Lord of the Rings.
 My house was built one handful at a time using basic hand tools, all for a cost of about $3 a square foot.

 The Homestead Expands

 Over the past four years, I’ve added several buildings to my homestead.
 The first was a root cellar.
 When I moved in, I planted a big garden, about 60 feet by 150 feet, so I needed a place to store food — nothing fancy, just a hole in the ground.
 As I dug the hole for my root cellar, I pried limestone rocks out of the ground and saved them for later use.
 This “quarry” gave me stone for the walls of the root cellar and provided a solid support for the sod roof.
 Thanks to the MOTHER EARTH NEWS articles about how and why to build a root cellar, I now have a better way to keep cabbages and other produce fresh year-round.